cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 This tutorial will show you how to

 1. Create and build a Spring Boot application that uses JDBC
-1. Access the data base using either Spring's `JdbcTemplate`
+1. Access the data base using Spring's `JdbcTemplate`
 1. Use a `DataSource` bean as an alternative way of locating the dataSource reference.
 1. Understand how to make JDBC updates transactional in CICS
-1. ...
+1. Test the sample in CICS

 The application is a web application where all requests can be made from a browser.
-The application uses the Spring Boot web interface to process GET REST requests only.
+The application uses the Spring Boot web interface to process GET REST requests.
 In a real world implementation of this other types of REST interfaces, such as POST, would be more appropriate.
 GET requests are used here for simplicity.

-The application source and build scripts are available in the (cicsdev/cics-java-liberty-springboot-jdbc)[https://github.com/cicsdev/cics-java-liberty-springboot-jdbc/] repository.
+The application source and build scripts are available in the [cicsdev/cics-java-liberty-springboot-jdbc](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc/) repository.

 ## Prerequisites